Donna M. Kridelbaugh

 Volunteer, Planned Parenthood of Illinois (2005)

 Edited health clinic forms with updates and translations.
 Assisted with mailings, inventoried library materials and compiled manager training manual.
-Called on donors and aided in reorganization of volunteer/employee comment system.
+Called on donors and aided in reorganization of the volunteer/employee comment system.

 Chapter President, Tri-Beta Biological Honor Society, SEMO (2002–2003)